mattheu/MinQueue/readme.md

 * Scripts that should be placed in the footer are minified & concatenated separately and the minified file is placed in the footer.
 * Compatable with localized scripts.

+## Issues ##

+* Does not work if you enqueue your styles using the wp_print_styles action.
+I know it sounds right! see http://codex.wordpress.org/Plugin_API/Action_Reference/wp_print_styles

 ## Reasons for writing this plugin. ##

 * I couldn't get any other minify plugins working correctly when WordPress is installed in a subdirectory.